ankushmohite/K8s_notes/Application_level_issue.md

 ## how pod to pod and pod to service communication.

 In Kubernetes, every Pod has its own IP address, so Pod-to-Pod communication can happen directly using Pod IPs through the network.
-But Pod IPs are temporary because it will change when Pod restarte.
+But Pod IP is temporary. pod IP will get change, if the pod restarted.
 We use Kubernetes Services:

 ## Pod-to-Service Communication.